 Key Features:

-– Includes commodities, currencies, and stock indices.
+– Includes commodities, currencies, stock indices, and exchange-traded funds.

 – Contracts are uniformly traded on licensed exchanges.